 Education and Impact Investments

 Impact investments in Philippine education have also steadily gained popularity in recent years.
-However, it only accounts for a small share of total investments made in the education sector, as most impact investments in the country are still focused primarily on financial services, workforce development, agriculture, and energy.
+However, it only accounts for a small share of total investments made in the education sector, as most impact investments in the country are still directed primarily on financial services, workforce development, agriculture, and energy.

 The Philippine government has numerous education reform initiatives that could benefit from the attention and support of impact investors.
-Various investment opportunities can be found in programs such as: 1) improving education facilities; 2) creating new teaching positions; 3) developing human resource; and 4) acquiring learning tools and equipment, and other instructional materials.
+Various investment opportunities can be found in programs such as: 1) improving education facilities; 2) creating new teaching positions; 3) developing human resources; and 4) acquiring learning tools and equipment, and other instructional materials.